A testosterone test measures the amount of the male hormone, testosterone, in the blood. Both men and women produce this

 In males, the testicles produce most of the testosterone in the body.
 Levels are most often checked to evaluate signs of low testosterone such as:

 In females, the ovaries produce most of the testosterone.
 The adrenal glands can also produce too much of other androgens that are converted to testosterone.
-Levels are most often checked to evaluate signs of higher testosterone levels:
+Levels are most often checked to evaluate signs of higher testosterone levels, such as:

 Note: ng/dL = nanograms per deciliter